 Finally, morbidities such as low and very low birth weight, preterm and very preterm, small for gestational age, post-term delivery, and congenital malformations and anomalies have shown that they can lead to fetal, newborn, and infant death.

-What is the impact to infant born preterm or at a low birth weight?
 Researchers and health care providers are working to understand the health challenges faced by infants born preterm or at a low birth weight as a way to develop treatments for these challenges.
 As an example, preterm infants are at high risk for serious breathing problems as a result of their underdeveloped lungs.
 Treatments such as ventilators and steroids can help stabilize breathing to allow the lungs to develop more fully.
-In addition, studies suggest that infants born at low birth weight are at increased risk of certain adult health problems, such as diabetes, high blood pressure, and heart disease
+In addition, studies suggest that infants born at low birth weight are at increased risk of certain adult health problems, such as diabetes, high blood pressure, and heart disease.

 La Porte County has made good progress from 2017 to 2019.